Do you need to endure a hot summer in a house that doesn’t have central air conditioning?

 Many apartments may not allow window air conditioners due to design restrictions, but portable air conditioners can do the job as long as you can vent the hot air.
 Let’s check out what makes portable units attractive for cooling a room, and also look at the best models available.

-Best Portable AC Units Comparison Chart
+Comparison of the Best Portable AC Units

-Does a Portable AC Really Work
+Does a Portable AC Really Work?

 You may be wondering if a portable unit is really efficient.
 The answer to that is yes, it certainly is if you use it for the intended purpose.
 A portable AC will work for small, medium and large sized rooms, based on its BTU power.